Classical Languages Summer School

 July 2020, Nicosia, Cyprus

 The Theological School of the Church of Cyprus (TSCC) launches in July 2020 the first Summer School in Cyprus focusing on the study of the classical languages.
-The Classical Languages Summer School (CLaSS), which will be held at the premises of TSCC in Nicosia, offers to participants the opportunity to study Greek (Classical /Byzantine) and Latin at a low cost on the beautiful island of Cyprus during Summer.
-Accommodation within a five-minute walking distance from the TSCC is also offered at a discounted price.
+Whereas the Classical Languages Summer School (CLaSS) was designed to be held at the premises of TSCC in Nicosia, due to restrictions related to Covid-19, all courses will be taught entirely online with both synchronous and asynchronous options available.

 CLaSS is primarily aimed at undergraduate and postgraduate students in any discipline of the Humanities (e.g. Classics, History, Theology, Byzantine Studies) but it is also open to postdoctoral researchers, academics, teachers, or any other interested individuals (18+) who would like to learn Greek (Classical/Byzantine) or Latin from scratch or improve existing skills.
-As well as intensive tuition over up to four weeks, CLaSS offers a wide range of extra-curricular activities and opportunities to visit unique sites of cultural, historical and archaeological significance on the island (for details see below).
-Mutatis mutandis several extra-curricular activities are also planned for the online classes.
+As well as intensive tuition over up to four weeks, CLaSS also offers several extra-curricular activities.

 Pre-registration: 15 May 2020